-Form 10-Q Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SEC 1934 CTION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF For the qua arterly period ended March 31, 2015 OR ☐ TRANSITION REPORT PURSUANT TO SEC 1934 CTION 13 OR 15(d) OF THE SECURITIES E EXCHANGE ACT OF Comm nission File Number 001-33038 RM Oncology, Inc. of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 84-147564 (I.R.S.
-Emplo Identification I oyer Bo (Address, include ue, Parris Building 34, Navy Yard Plaza oston, Massachusetts 02129 (617) 259-1970 ding zip code, and telephone number, including of registrant's principal executive offices) ndicate by check mark whether the registrant (1) has filed all repolaring the preceding 12 months (or for such shorter period that the requirements for the past 90 days.
-Yes: ⊠ No: □ ndicate by check mark whether the registrant has submitted electrone submitted and posted pursuant to Rule 405 of Regulation S-T desubmit and post such files).
-Yes: ⊠ No: □ ndicate by check mark whether the registrant is a large accelerate lefinitions of "large accelerated filer," "accelerated filer," and "sm Large accelerated filer A Accelerated filer X Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) S maller reporting company ndicate by check mark whether the registrant is a shell company ( The number of shares of the registrant's common stock, \$.001 par · - -
+Form 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF \mathbf{X} 1934

+For the quarterly period ended June 30, 2015

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number 001-33038

+ZIOPHARM Oncology, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+84-1475642 (I.R.S.
+Employer Identification No.)

+\times

+One First Avenue, Parris Building 34, Navy Yard Plaza Boston, Massachusetts 02129 (617) 259-1970

+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes: ⊠ No: □

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes: \square No: \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer

+Non-accelerated filer

+Accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes: 🗆 No: 🗵

+The number of shares of the registrant's common stock, \$.001 par value, outstanding as of July 25, 2015, was 130,852,061 shares.